godatadriven/taster-sessions/README.md

 ### Using Binder

-Each course corresponds to a Binder link (redirected with rebrandley) for participants to use during the training.
+Each course can correspond to a Binder link (redirected with rebrandley) to allow participants to use jupyter notebooks during the training.

 To create a binder link for a taster, first create a `requirements.txt` file with all the packages needed for the taster.
 Then visit [Binder](https://mybinder.org/), paste the URL of this repo and include the name of the branch when creating: